-A: We have many customers using the LUCAS device on helicopters in the U.S. and Europe.
-The device has been tested according section 21 in the RTCA/DO-160F, environmental Conditions and Test Procedures for Airborne Equipment which is a standard for environmental test of avionics hardware.
-LUCAS 2 device complies with the radiated emission (category L) and with the conducted emission (category L, M and H).
+The LUCAS 2 device has been tested according to section 21 in the RTCA/DO-160F, environmental Conditions and Test Procedures for Airborne Equipment which is a standard for environmental test of avionics hardware.
+The LUCAS 2 device complies with the radiated emission (category L) and with the conducted emission (category L, M and H).
 This means the LUCAS 2 device does not influence nor is influenced by the flight environment in this test.
-More tests might be required for use in different helicopters or within different organizations.